-Withdrawal/Out-processing: Parents are required to provide a minimum 30 day termination/disenrollment notice in writing prior to withdrawal from full day or before/after school care program.
+Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
 This notice should be given to the Center Director, Assistant Director or clerical staff.
 Failure to submit written notification will result in on-going assessment fees.
 The other available option is for parents to use the two week leave in lieu of the two week notice of withdrawal.
-Patrons who provide more than a 30 day termination/disenrollment notice will be eligible for a 10% discount for early withdrawal notice.
+Patrons providing a 30 day notice will be eligible for a 10% discount for early withdrawal notice.